-- In the TV version of "How To Kill A Monster":
+- "How To Kill A Monster":

 - The way Mr. Toggle yells "How much LONGER?!"